westdart/osc-test/README.md

     openshift_user: '<the user>'
     openshift_password: '<the password>'
 ```
-With an entry under 'openshift_login_credentials' for each cluster that needs to be accessed
+With an entry under 'openshift_login_credentials' for each cluster that needs to be accessed.